dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/02.about/vision/vision.md

   - pt
   - ' '
 ---
-## Ecclesiastical Cartography and the Invisible Continent: <br>_The Dictionary of African Christian Biography_ [1]

-The Council on African Studies and the MacMillan Center African Studies Lecture Series October 15, 2008 [Updated 10/19/09]
+The Council on African Studies and the MacMillan Center African Studies Lecture Series October 15, 2008 [Updated 10/19/09] [1]

 **Jonathan J. Bonk**